 As a result, both in-house print and mail operations at some larger organizations and print and mail outsourcing flourished.

-Newer digital technologies have upended this paradigm.
+Newer digital technologies have shifted this paradigm.
 Electronic delivery options for bills, letters and other documents including email, text messaging, online portals and other electronic and mobile channels, have steadily grown in popularity with consumers.
+Nevertheless, print and mail still persists as a key preference for many consumers.
+Today, the name of the game is giving consumers choices on how they receive communications.

 To learn more about the impact of these changes on companies and their customers, read our blog, Digital vs. Print Bill Presentment Solutions: Which Is Best for Your Customers?